 Denali National Park is a great place to see fall colors.
 The park also hosts a very special annual four-day event known as the Denali Road Lottery.
 Most of the year the only vehicles allowed on the scenic Denali Park Road are the park shuttle buses.
 But winners of the lottery drawing can drive as much of the Denali Park Road as weather allows on one of four days in September.
-Mark your calendars to sign up for the lottery next June, and you might be driving the road next fall (annually, the second Friday through Monday weekend following Labor Day).
+Mark your calendars to sign up for the lottery next May, and you might be driving the road next fall (annually, the second Friday through Monday weekend following Labor Day).

 At the Delaware National Estuarine Research Reserve, visit during the Blackbird Creek Fall Festival and try a canoe trip on the St. Jones or Blackbird Rivers.
 Check the special events calendar for details.